RicardoPintos/foundry-fund-me/README.md

 forge script script/Interactions.s.sol:WithdrawFundMe --rpc-url <Your_Alchemy_Sepolia_Node_Url> --account <Your_Encrypted_Sepolia_Private_Key_Account_Name>  --broadcast
 ```

-If the contract was verified in Etherscan, you can fund it and withdraw the funds from the UI.
+You can also fund the contract and withdraw the funds from the Etherscan UI if it was correctly verified.

 <br>

 # Acknowledgments

 Thanks to the Cyfrin Updraft team and to Patrick Collins for their amazing work.
-Please checkout their courses on [Cyfrin Updraft](https://updraft.cyfrin.io/courses).
+Please check out their courses on [Cyfrin Updraft](https://updraft.cyfrin.io/courses).

 <br>